CCSD's 2021 Seamless Summer Program, June 21 - August 6 (Monday - Friday)

 What types of meals are provided?

 Great food kids like -- that's what type.
 Breakfast and lunch meals that meet federal meal pattern and nutritional requirements will be served daily.
-Lunch meals will consist of mostly hot meal lunch entrees that are kid friendly like crispy chicken nuggets, hamburgers, hot dogs, and macaroni and cheese.
+Lunch meals will consist of mostly hot meal lunch entrees that are kid friendly like crispy chicken nuggets, hamburgers, and hot dogs.
 Fresh fruits and vegetables are served daily, in addition to low-fat chocolate and white milk.

 All food pans, serving utensils, napkins, gloves, hair nets, condiments, and food transporting containers will be provided by CCSD.